What does your writing need?

 - your written English is nearly incomprehensible and I would not be able to take on the task of editing your writing – you should seek intensive English grammar tutoring.

 This assessment will allow me to quote you a realistic price for the services you choose, whether substantive editing or copyediting.

-Perhaps you are not ready to write your own text in English, but you nevertheless need to communicate something to English speakers.
-I might be able to help you with this, too!
+Perhaps you are not ready to write your own text in English, but you nevertheless need to communicate with English speakers.
+I can help you with this, too!
 I have extensive experience translating from Russian, and I can also handle translations from German and French.
-I’m ready to discuss your project and work out a deal.
+I’m ready to discuss your project.

-If you are looking for translation INTO these languages, I suggest you find a native speaker to do that – even the most fluent speaker of a foreign language can miss the nuances that a native speaker would feel intuitively.
-However, in a pinch, I can be persuaded to undertake short translations from English to Russian or German (I have access to native speakers who can check them for me).
+If you are looking for translation INTO these languages, I suggest you find a native speaker to do that—even the most fluent speaker of a foreign language can miss the nuances that a native speaker would feel intuitively.

 What kind of editing do you think you need?

 If you have something a bit different in mind, or you aren’t entirely sure what you might need, I’m happy to work out a special arrangement with you.